dbashford/textract/README.md

 Error will contain informative text about why the extraction failed.
 If textract does not currently extract files of the type provided, a `typeNotFound` flag will be tossed on the error object.

+If processing a `.gif` on OSX, an error will be thrown with a `macProcessGif` flag on it set to true.
+Tesseract has [issues with `.gif`s on OSX](http://superuser.com/questions/571002/unable-to-process-gifs-with-tesseract-in-osx).

 ## Configuration

 Configuration can be passed into textract.
 The following configuration options are available